-Chronic Disease Fund, Inc. DBA Good Days and its entities and affiliates (collectively, “Good Days”) requires directors, officers, and employees to observe high standards of business and personal ethics in the conduct of their duties and responsivities.
-As employees and representative of Good Days, we must practice honesty and integrity in fulfilling our responsibilities and comply with all applicable laws and regulations.
+Chronic Disease Fund, Inc. DBA Good Days and its entities and affiliates (collectively, “Good Days”) requires directors, officers, and employees to observe high standards of business and personal ethics in the conduct of their duties and responsibilities.
+As employees and representatives of Good Days, we must practice honesty and integrity in fulfilling our responsibilities and comply with all applicable laws and regulations.

 The Whistleblower Policy is intended to encourage and enable employees and others to raise serious concerns internally so that Good Days can address and correct, inappropriate conduct and actions.
 It is the responsibility of all board members, officers, and employees to report concerns about violation of Good Days code of ethics or suspected violation of law or regulation that govern Good Days operations.